foopod/Enchiridion/The Enchiridion.md

 I am not a Stoic...
 >"Despite the popular image, the Stoic does not repress or deny his emotions; instead he simply doesn’t have them in the first place"

-I don't think it is right to not have passionless.
+I don't think it is right to be passionless.
 Emotions are part of human nature, they are instinctive.
 I am not seeking to become unemotional, I am not trying to repress or control my emotions, I am simply trying to better understand them and how they affect me.